BaguetteEngineering/annotations-sketch-plugin/README.md

 This is a Sketch plugin for hiding/showing all layers named `Number` or `Arrow`.

 It works by setting the layers opacity to `0` or `1`.

-It affects all pages of the document.
+It affects all pages of the open document.

 It's useful when a same Sketch document is used for exporting:

 - images – _with_ numbers and arrows
 - prototypes – _without_ numbers and arrows

+---

 ![](screenshot.png)